transloadit/uppy/website/src/docs/uppy.md

 ### `file-added`

-Fired each time file is added.
+Fired each time a file is added.

 ```javascript
 uppy.on('file-added', (file) => {